jstutters/pirec/docs/next_steps.rst

 syntax <https://docs.python.org/2/library/string.html#format-string-syntax>`_.
-When the file is saved the fields in this string will be replaced using the results structure - the layout of this structure can be seen by inspecting the JSON file that Plumbium produces.
+When the file is saved the fields in this string will be replaced using the results structure - the layout of this structure can be seen by inspecting the JSON file that pirec produces.

 Recording results
 -----------------

-In addition to archiving analysis results to a file Plumbium can record analysis outcomes to a number of other destinations.
+In addition to archiving analysis results to a file pirec can record analysis outcomes to a number of other destinations.

 CSV file
 ++++++++

-The :class:`CSVFile <plumbium.recorders.csvfile.CSVFile>` recorder outputs selected
+The :class:`CSVFile <pirec.recorders.csvfile.CSVFile>` recorder outputs selected
 fields from the results structure to a CSV file (which will be created or appended to as appropriate).
 To use CSVFile first create an instance of the class.